Skip to main content

 Moving Forward

-First, it will take time to fully understand the differences between UA and GA4 and to get used to and adopt them.
-Second, GA4 is still evolving and there are likely to be lots and lots of feature releases and updates.
+First, it will take time to understand the differences between UA and GA4 fully and to get used to and adopt them.
+Second, while this is just a second iteration of the blog post, a lot has already changed, and GA4 is still evolving, meaning there are likely to be many feature releases and updates before the final release.
 That means a lot of tests, trial, and error work is ahead of us all.
 Third, different business use cases require (should have) different GA4 setups.

-I guess you can say that the change is the only constant you should be aware of in GA4.
+You can say that the change is the only constant you should be aware of in GA4.
 Still, the time to prep up for the move is now.
-The question is how ready are you to adopt the new now in the world of Google Analytics.
+The question is, how ready are you to adopt the new now in the world of Google Analytics?
+And do you need to?

 Further Reading